LMDoc/lightworkers/README.md

 # lightworkers
-Small website for a Berlin based Tattoo status.
+Small website for a Berlin based Tattoo artist.

 Features instagram feed as a gallery (JS plugin)